-In nearly 25 years, he has engineer has worked with some of the biggest names of Indian music.
+In nearly 25 years, he has worked with some of the biggest names of Indian music.
 Ustad Zakir Hussain, Shankar-Ehsaan-Loy, Indus Creed, Vishal-Shekhar, Ranjit Barot are a few of them.
 He has also worked as FOH engineer for the Mumbai production of eminent theatre personality Rahul DaCunha’s ‘Jesus Christ Superstar’ and won the IIFA Award for Best Song Recording for the Bollywood film ‘Dil Chahta Hai’.

 I caught up with the veteran for a short interaction about, well, sound recording and mixing.

 The field of sound engineering and mixing is multi-faceted.
-It would be difficult explaining about them in simple words to a layman.
+It would be difficult explaining them in simple words to a layman.
 For the final listener, the song is good if it sounds good to him.
 The efforts behind making it sound good are alien to him.
-The final output is dependent on the skills, knowledge and experience of both the recording engineer and the mix engineer along with the rest of the production team.
-A recording engineer’s and mixing engineers roles are complementary though many times one plays both roles.
+The final output is dependent on the skills, knowledge, and experience of both the recording engineer and the mix engineer along with the rest of the production team.
+A recording engineer’s and mixing engineers’ roles are complementary though many times one plays both roles.
 Their roles are different with distinct KRA’s.

 “The skill is in capturing of the source audio which can come from a live instrument or a microphone.
 It can also come directly from electronic instruments such as keyboards, drum machines or even guitars at times.
 There are many ways to capture it.
 The thing is the skill lies in how well that is captured,” explained Vijay.

 Today the bulk of the music is electronically produced so there are not a lot of live recordings.
 Small studio setups are springing up due to the easy availability of technology.
-This has aided a budding producer to setup a studio in his bedroom, garage or a small room available.
+This has aided a budding producer to set up a studio in his bedroom, garage or a small room available.